GeorgeSchiro/GetCert2/README.md

     attempt to update configuration files with each new SSO certificate thumbprint.
     Set this switch True to disable SSO thumbprint configuration updates (for this client only).
 See -SsoThumbprintFiles below.

+-SsoMaxRenewalSleepSecs=60

+    This is the maximum seconds an SSO server will wait for another SSO server (in the same farm) to renew the SSO certificates.

 -SsoProxySleepSecs=60